Energy-mass spectrum of Yang-Mills bosons is infinite and discrete: Abstract

 \section{Abstract}

-Non-perturbative antinormal quantization of relativistic Yang--Mills fields with a compact semisimple gauge group entails an infinite discrete energy--mass spectrum of $Z^{\prime}$ gauge bosons.
-In particular, a quantum Yang--Mills theory existence and mass gap problem is solved.
+A non-perturbative anti-normal quantization of relativistic Yang-Mills fields with a compact semisimple gauge group entails an infinite discrete bosonic energy-mass spectrum of gauge bosons in the framework of Gelfand nuclear triples.
+The quantum spectrum is bounded from below and has a positive mass gap.
+The spectrum is both Poincare and gauge invariant.\footnote {2010 \emph{MSC}: Primary 81T08, 81T13; Secondary 60H40, 46G20.